sairutra/libft/README.md

 # Installation
-1. Clone the repo, --recursive flag is for submodules
+1. Clone the repo, --recursive flag is for submodules, and is necessary.

 ```sh